BattletechModders/SkillBasedInit/README.md

 These items are known bugs or issues that should be resolved before declaring a 1.0 version.

-* **Reported**: Cannot load a save game that is in the middle of combat.
-Error is:
+* **Confirmed**: When loading a save that is within a battle, the phasebars are displayed.
-2018-12-05T00:27:38 - Error - CombatLog.AbstractActor [ERROR] Loading an AbstractActor of type BattleTech.Mech with an invalid initiative of 21, Reverting to BaseInitiative
-2018-12-05T00:27:38 - Error - GameInstance [ERROR] CombatGameState Hydration Failed:
-System.NullReferenceException: Object reference not set to an instance of an object
 * **Reported Working**: Test interactions with init modifying abilities; Juggernaught, Offensive Push, etc
 * **Reported Working**: Check out Cyclops init aura to see how that bonus interacts in this model.
 * **Reported Working**: Test interactions with init modifying components; primitive cockpits should offer no bonus, basic IS +1, Clan +2, DNI +3, EI +4